act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 - **changed:** the `innerText` property of the [element][html element] changes multiple times within a 10 minute time span where there is no [user interaction][]; and
 - **no child changed:** the [element][html element] does not have [children][child] in the [flat tree][] whose `innerText` property also changes; and
 - **not alone:** the [element][html element] has an [ancestor][] element in the [flat tree][] with a non-empty `innerText` property whose value is different from the `innerText` of the test target.

-**Note:** The 10 minute time span is an arbitrary limit which is not included in WCAG.
-Content that updates less frequently, or that doesn't update on a regular interval, will be inapplicable for this rule but may nonetheless fail [Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2].
-The accessibility problem tends to be less severe for longer time periods, and without a time limit, testing this rule consistently would be impractical.

 ## Expectation